bootcoder/git_mentors/README.md

 Allow a given user as owner to add a set of users to an org and teams.

 #### Executing Script
-This script relies on a .env file which contains the following keys
+This script relies on a __OPTIONAL__ .env file which contains the following keys
 - GIT_EMAIL
 - GIT_PASSWORD

+Add usernames to the git_mentors.rb initialize method under the varibale `current_mentors`.
+Or pass them as space delimited ARGV input to the script.

-After you have that just run lib/git_mentors.rb and follow along.
+Basically, just run lib/git_mentors.rb and follow along.
+You'll figure it out ;-)

 ### PSEUDO: